The Right Stuff (dating web site): History and membership

-Berkeley, Chicago, and Johns Hopkins.
+Berkeley, UChicago, and Johns Hopkins.
 Over time, the list of eligible universities has expanded to about 70 top-tier schools, and any medical school.

 Competing niche sites targeting high intelligence or graduates of elite universities have either closed entirely, no longer work with current browsers, or are otherwise essentially moribund.
 These include docdates.com, fastcupid.com, intellectconnect.com, ivydate.com, mymitra.com, and sweetongeeks.com.

+Archive.org shows that the web site rightstuffdating.com went dark after September 2023.

 Mechanics of site

 As of July 2015, a six-month membership costs $75.00.
 The membership is discounted for full-time students, recent graduates, and residents of certain states.
 The Right Stuff requires its members to provide proof of student, graduate, or faculty relationship to one of the listed universities or medical schools.

 New members submit two write-ups.
 The first is a short 35-to-50 word profile, which is visible to all members of the opposite sex.
 The second is an extended one-page biography that gives a more detailed description of the member's personality and preferences.
 Members are given web search access to the short 35-to-50 word profiles of other members.
 Based on that search, members may order one-page extended biographies for $3.10 each.
 Members may initiate communication through an intra-site email system, which allows members to remain anonymous until they choose to reveal more.